stevegaossou/node/README.md

 - You should know where to add these after reviewing the diagnostic logs for failed tests (by looking at the stacktraces)

 ## Linux Dependencies
-Below is a listing of dependencies that Calico node has on the underlying kernel.
-The list is currently _partially_ complete.
+Below is a listing of userspace tools packaged into the node container.
+The list is not exhuastive, but highlights some of the key dependencies required for node to operate correctly.

 - [`/user/sbin/arp`](http://man7.org/linux/man-pages/man8/arp.8.html)
     - Manipulate the system ARP cache